 During 2013, Telstra International HK Limited provided network maintenance services amounting to RMB0.1 million to Autohome Information.
-In addition, Telstra International Limited provided network maintenance services amounting to RMB0.3 million and RMB0.4 million (US\$0.06 million), respectively, to Autohome Information in 2013 and 2014.
-There was an outstanding balance of nil and RMB0.03 million (US\$0.005 million) as of December 31, 2013 and 2014, respectively.
+In addition, Telstra International Limited provided network maintenance services amounting to RMB0.3 million, RMB0.4 million and RMB0.3 million (US\$0.05 million), respectively, to Autohome Information in 2013, 2014 and 2015, respectively.
+There was an outstanding balance of RMB0.4 million, RMB0.03 million and nil as of December 31, 2013, 2014 and 2015, respectively.
 In October 2013, Autohome HK acquired Autohome Media with a consideration of RMB1.9 million.
 Autohome Media was 50% owned by the spouse of Mr. Henry Hon, one of our former directors whose resignation was effective as of March 28, 2014.

 On October 30, 2013, West Crest Limited and its sole shareholder Mr. Jiang Lan, a then-director of our company, requested that we repurchase its outstanding shares in our company, namely 6,684,711 ordinary shares, for a total purchase price of US\$130 million.
 On November 4, 2013, we and Telstra Holdings entered into a share purchase agreement with West Crest Limited, Mr. Jiang Lan and other shareholders of our company.
 Pursuant to the agreement, we and Telstra Holdings purchased 3,856,564 and 2,828,147 ordinary shares of our company held by West Crest Limited, or the West Crest Share Purchase, for US\$75 million and US\$55 million, respectively, in cash.
-We paid fifty percent of the purchase price on November 21 2013 (initially financed through a short-term secured loan facility), and paid the remainder on January 29, 2014 using proceeds from our initial public offering.
+We paid fifty percent of the purchase price on November 21 2013, and paid the remainder on January 29, 2014 using proceeds from our initial public offering.

 During 2013, we and Telstra International Limited entered into an agreement whereby a Telstra executive would provide consulting services to us.
-Under this agreement, the amount due to Telstra for services provided during 2013 and 2014 amounted to RMB0.4 million and RMB0.3 million (US\$0.04 million), respectively.
-All outstanding balances have been paid in full as of December 31, 2014.
+Under this agreement, the amount due to Telstra for services provided during 2013 and 2014 amounted to RMB0.4 million and RMB0.3 million, respectively.
+All outstanding balances have been paid in full as of December 31, 2015.

 During 2013, we and Beijing Australian Telecommunications Technical Consulting Limited entered into an agreement whereby a Telstra executive would provide consulting services to us.
-Under this agreement, the amount due to Beijing Australian Telecommunications Technical Consulting Limited for services provided during 2013 and 2014 amounted to RMB0.2 million and RMB0.2 million (US\$0.04 million), respectively.
-All outstanding balances have been paid in full as of December 31, 2014.
+Under this agreement, the amount due to Beijing Australian Telecommunications Technical Consulting Limited for services provided during 2013 and 2014 both amounted to RMB0.2 million.